John Dickman: Aftermath

+Legacy

 The case is not widely remembered today.
 However it did figure in the 1976 BBC television series Second Verdict, the 2008 television programme Nightwatch and the 2018 BBC television series Murder, Mystery and My Family (and Case Closed?).
-The latter programmes suggested that two witnesses who said they saw Dickman and Nisbet entering the same compartment may even have been the real killers.
+The latter programmes suggested that two witnesses, Hall and Spinks, who said they saw Dickman and Nisbet entering the same compartment may even have been the real killers.
 In 2021, the case was the subject of episode 4 of Railway Murders.

 Two episodes of the radio show The Black Museum hosted by Orson Welles were based on Dickman's case.
 One, "The Tan Shoes" featured Sir John Gielgud and Sir Ralph Richardson.

 However it has been suggested that Dickman was also guilty of two previous murders, of Caroline Mary Luard at Ightham, Kent in 1908 and Hermann Cohen in Sunderland in 1909.